What is a Workplace Psychologist?

-Professional development within the workplace involves education and learning to achieve or maintain a professional credential.
-Often adapting to new knowledge within the workplace and taking on additional responsibilities, results in an increased level of stress for most individuals – especially when starting a new role.
+A workplace psychologist can support you in achieving a balance, whilst reaching your performance and career goals.
+Perhaps you are interested in developing yourself further within the workplace including the focus on education and learning to achieve and maintain professional credentials.
+Often adapting to new knowledge within the workplace and taking on additional responsibilities, results in an increased level of stress for most individuals.
+This can be more evident when starting a new role.
 Learning skills to manage your stress in a more effective way is fundamental, especially when feeling overwhelmed.

 It can be hard to wind down at the end of the day.
 It is not uncommon to find the mind overthinking and worrying excessively about workplace difficulties or jumping to conclusions.
 Individuals in this overwhelmed and anxious state often find their mind thinking up ways to get out of the role – avoiding tasks and procrastination.
 Perhaps the ‘inner-critic’ is activated – sounding a lot like the “not good enough story”.